- Consult an architect, engineer and/or building construction professional. Professionals can guide you through the complexities of home elevation.

 2.3 IF MY COMMUNITY DECIDES TO ENFORCE ABFEs, WILL IT NEED TO AMEND ITS FLOODPLAIN MANAGEMENT REGULATIONS AND/OR THE INTERNATIONAL BUILDING CODES® TO REFLECT ABFEs?

 Generally, yes.
 Your floodplain administrator will need the authority to require use of the ABFEs and Advisory Maps.
-If your community chooses to use this information, FEMA advises that the community formally to adopt the ABFEs Advisory Maps so that it becomes legally enforceable.
+If your community chooses to use this information, FEMA advises that the community formally adopt the ABFEs and Advisory Maps so that it becomes legally enforceable.

 When communities receive ABFEs and Advisory Maps or have evidence that there is an increased flood hazard risk, communities have a responsibility to evaluate and prudently use this information for actions in the floodplain to make structures less vulnerable to flood damage and help secure the health and safety of citizens.
 Building codes and floodplain management regulations generally require all new construction to meet the BFE and/or the design flood elevation, which would include ABFEs and Advisory Maps once adopted.

 If the Advisory Map for your community includes a Limit of Moderate Wave Action (LiMWA), your community’s legal counsel (or other similarly qualified official) should determine if it is necessary to adopt this provision separately into the ordinance.
 There presently are no NFIP floodplain management requirements or special insurance ratings associated with the designation of the LiMWA.
 However, in areas designated with a LiMWA, there are requirements imposed by the I-Codes.
 Aside from the I-Code requirements, communities are encouraged to adopt Zone V requirements rather than the minimum NFIP requirements in these areas to address the increased risks associated with waves and velocity action.
+Additionally, be sure to contact your state regulating agency for information on more stringent state requirements which may apply.

-The community Rating System (CRS) awards credit points to communities that extend Zone V design and construction requirements to the LiMWA, and additional points to communities that extend Zone V requirements landward of the LiMWA.
+The Community Rating System (CRS) awards credit points to communities that extend Zone V design and construction requirements to the LiMWA, and additional points to communities that extend Zone V requirements landward of the LiMWA.

 2.5 IF THE COMMUNITY ADOPTS THE ADVISORY DATA, DO THEY APPLY TO NEW CONSTRUCTION, SUBSTANTIAL IMPROVEMENTS, AND SUBSTANTIAL DAMAGE?